opendocsg/slw-judgments-backfill/2003_SGHC_236/report.md

 **_The Appeal_**

 7       Mr Martin for the plaintiffs referred to other sections of the SCA besides s 53, to the Rules, the Supreme Court of Judicature Act Cap 322 (the SCJA) and the Interpretation Act Cap 1.
 He submitted that the decision in _Tan Kok Ing's_ case should not be followed because the court there did not consider other provisions in the above-mentioned Acts.
-Instead, he urged the court to follow the decision of the Court of Appeal in _Ong Pang Wee & Others v Chiltern Park Development Pte Ltd_ [2003] 2 SLR 267.
+Instead, he urged the court to follow the decision of the Court of Appeal in _Ong Pang Wee & Others v Chiltern Park Development Pte Ltd_ <span class="citation">[2003] 2 SLR 267</span>.
 He noted that the court in _Tan Kok Ing's_ case did not consider s 69 of the SCA whilst conversely, the Court of Appeal (majority decision) in _Ong Pang Wee's_ case did not address s 53 thereof.

 8       Counsel submitted that there is an exception to the rule that subsidiary legislation cannot override primary legislation, citing _Whitefield Ltd v Starkey_ (1932) 32 SR (NSW) 651 and _Halsbury's Laws of Australia_ vol 8 para 125-155).
 If the decision in _Tan Kok Ing's_ case was followed, it meant that in giving effect to s 53 of the SCA, s 69 thereof was disregarded altogether.
 That however, would be contrary to the rule (see _Halbury's Laws of England_ 4 ed vol 44(1) p 913 para 1481) that: